microsoft/PowerToys/README.md

 This is our preferred method.

-#### Experimental version
-To install the Video Conference mute, please use the [v0.46 experimental version of PowerToys][github-prerelease-link] to try out this version.
-It includes all improvements from v0.45 in addition to the Video conference utility.
-Click on `Assets` to show the files available in the release and then download the .exe installer.

 ### Via WinGet (Preview)
 Download PowerToys from [WinGet](https://github.com/microsoft/winget-cli#installing-the-client).
 To install PowerToys, run the following command from the command line / PowerShell: